Commandos (Portugal): Selection

-The physical tests are easy to complete, which allows the commandos to have large numbers of recruits; useful because there will be a lot of drop-outs during the instruction.
+The physical tests are very easy to complete, which allows the commandos to have large numbers of recruits; useful because there will be a lot of drop-outs during the instruction.
 It has been confirmed that due to the severity of the training, there is only a 20% completion rate.

 After passing all the tests, the recruits will start the instruction.

 Most of the instruction schedule or nature is unknown to the recruits.
 That means that they must be constantly ready and, to the smallest indication, present themselves on the parade ground or where they are ordered to, and follow whatever the instructors say.
 It might happen that they stay uninterrupted in instruction for more than a day, or that they have to conduct their daily lives during the night.
 The unforeseen and surprise are fundamental characteristics of the instruction.
 Each recruit must also be self-controlled: they have to control reactions that, otherwise, might be normal if they were not future Commandos.

 All the demands made in the instruction are not obligations: each recruit has the right to refuse to do whatever he is ordered to.
 Obviously, doing this means that he is off the course.

 When a recruit successfully completes the instruction he is badged as a commando and receives the famous red beret.
-The badging ceremony (like other traditions of the Commandos) is inspired by old Portuguese military orders (these were forces that, in medieval Portugal, were tasked with surveillance and intelligence in peacetime; first resistance in the defensive and first attack in the offensive; they were also the strongest forces during wartime).
+The badging ceremony (like other traditions of the Commandos) is inspired by old Portuguese military orders (these were forces that, in medieval Portugal, were tasked with HUMINT and surveillance in peacetime; first resistance in the defensive and first attack in the offensive; they were also the strongest forces during wartime).